 Section 8 Parish Council Meetings

-a) The Parish Council shall meet monthly, with the exception of June and July (provided there is no pressing concern to come before the Council at that time), on the last Monday of the month in the church hall.
+- The Parish Council shall meet monthly, with the exception of June and July (provided there is no pressing concern to come before the Council at that time), on the last Monday of the month in the church hall.
 If there is a conflict, the Parish Council may choose an alternate date and place.
 In all cases, none of its meetings may be held without the knowledge and blessing of the Rector who, as the head of the Parish, must take part in the discussion and solution of all Parish affairs.
 If the Rector is unable to preside over a meeting of the Parish Council, the senior elected officer of the Parish Council shall preside with the blessing of the Rector or the Bishop.
 In case the office of Rector is vacant, until the appointment of the new Rector, the senior elected officer of the Parish Council shall preside, unless the Bishop or his delegate is present.

-c) The Parish Council shall conduct its business from a pre-established agenda.
+- The Parish Council shall conduct its business from a pre-established agenda.
 Items for the agenda must be submitted to the Warden no later than the Sunday immediately preceding the Meeting.
-Any Council member may request an item be placed on the agenda.
+Any Parish Council member may request an item be placed on the agenda.

-e) A majority vote of those members in attendance can decide issues brought before the Parish Council.
+- A majority vote of those Parish Council members in attendance can decide issues brought before the Parish Council.

-g) The Minutes of the Parish Council meetings shall be signed by the Recording Secretary, the Warden and the Rector.
+- The Minutes of the Parish Council meetings shall be signed by the Recording Secretary and approved by the Parish Council.
 The original of the Minutes is the property of the Parish and becomes part of the Parish Archives.

-h) Parish Council Meetings are open for attendance to all members of the Parish.
-An open forum may be held, at which time a member of the Parish, recognized by the Chair, may speak on an issue.
+- Parish Council Meetings are open for attendance to all members of the Parish.
+An open forum may be held, at which time a member of the Parish, recognized by the Warden, may speak on an issue.
 However, only members of the Parish Council may make a formal resolution or vote on any issue.

-i) At its discretion the Parish Council may hold a Closed Meeting, i.e. one that is restricted to Council members only and accordingly noted in the Minutes.
+- At its discretion the Parish Council may hold a Closed Meeting, i.e. one that is restricted to Parish Council members only and accordingly noted in the Minutes.

-j) In the event that a matter is brought before the Parish Council, which in the opinion of the Rector is in violation of the Canon Law of the Orthodox Church, The Statute of the Orthodox Church in America, or the Diocesan Directives, including, but not limited to matters of
+- In the event that a matter is brought before the Parish Council, which in the opinion of the Rector is in violation of the Canon Law of the Orthodox Church, the Statutes, or the Diocesan Directives, including, but not limited to matters of

 the Rector has the right to veto both discussion and vote on said matter within the Parish Council.